PowerNukkitX/PNX-Website/PowerNukkitX/config/资源包加密_en-us.md

 ## 3. Restart the server to make it effective

-PowerNukkitX only loads resource at startup_ Packs, so you need to restart it for it to take effect.
+PowerNukkitX will only load the files in `resource_packs` when it starts, so you need to restart it to make it take effect.